 The major source of the Group's GHG emissions is generated from purchased electricity (Scope 2) and the Group does not have direct GHG (Scope 1) emissions.
-In 2022, the Group target to participate in at least one environmental relevant campaigns, and the Group has implemented energy saving measures by regularly display energy consumption data in common areas to keep employees informed and motivated to reduce energy consumption in order to drive employee behaviour towards GHG emissions reduction in 2023.
-For the year ending 31 December 2024 ("2024"), the Group aims to host at least one environmental related campaigns, such as training and seminars.
+In 2023, the Group aimed to host related environmental campaigns, such as training and seminars, to raise employee awareness of GHG emissions reduction in 2024.
+During the Reporting Period, the Group has participated in the World Wildlife Fund ("WWF")'s Earth Hour.
+In the year ended 31 December 2024 ("2024"), the Group continues targeting to participate in at least one environment relevant campaigns.
 We have also adopted the following measures to reduce GHG emissions during operation: